stevschmid/track-o-bot/README.md

 # Contributing

 Feel free to submit pull requests, suggest new ideas and discuss issues.
-Track-o-Bot is about simplicity and a streamlined experience.
+Track-o-Bot is about simplicity and usability.
 Only features which benefit all users will be considered.

 # License